dotnet/designs/accepted/2023/wasm-browser-threads.md

         - [but other browsers don't](https://wpt.fyi/results/service-workers/service-worker/fetch-request-xhr-sync.https.html?label=experimental&label=master&aligned) and it's unlikely they will implement it
         - there are deployment and security challenges with it
     - all the other threads/workers could synchronously block
+        - `Atomics.wait()` works as expected
     - if we will have managed thread on the UI thread, any `lock` or Mono GC barrier could cause spin-wait
         - in case of Mono code, we at least know it's short duration
         - we should prevent it from blocking in user code

 **3)** JavaScript engine APIs and objects have thread affinity.